ant0nee/party-game-server-side/README.md

 inputs:
-  gameId - the ID number for the game (int) secret - a secret identifier for the game (String)
+  gameId - the ID number for the game (int) secret - a secret identifier for the game (String) answerType (optional) - a number for the format the answer should appear in (int)
 outputs:
   success - true if operation successful (boolean)
 result: